Disentangling Human Error from the Ground Truth in Segmentation of Medical Images: Experiments

 We evaluate our method on a variety of datasets including both synthetic and real-world scenarios:1) for MNIST segmentation and ISBI2015 MS lesion segmentation challenge dataset \cite{jesson2015hierarchical}, we apply morphological operations to generate synthetic noisy labels in binary segmentation tasks; 2) for BraTS 2019 dataset \cite{menze2014multimodal}, we apply similar simulation to create noisy labels in a multi-class segmentation task; 3) we also consider the LIDC-IDRI dataset which contains multiple annotations per input acquired from different clinical experts as the evaluation in practice.
 The etails of noisy label simulation can be found in Appendix \ref{data simulation}.

 Our experiments are based on the assumption that no ground-truth (GT) label is not known a priori, hence, we compare our method against multiple label fusion methods.
-IN particular, we consider four label fusion baselines: a) mean of all of the noisy labels; b) mode labels by taking the ``majority vote''; c) label fusion via the original STAPLE method \cite{warfield2004simultaneous}; d) Spatial STAPLE, a more recent extension of c) that accounts for spatial variations in CMs.
-After curating the noisy annotations via above methods, we train the segmentation network and report the results.
+In particular, we consider four label fusion baselines: a) mean of all of the noisy labels; b) mode labels by taking the ``majority vote''; c) label fusion via the original STAPLE method \cite{warfield2004simultaneous}; d) Spatial STAPLE, a more recent extension of c) that accounts for spatial variations in CMs.
+After curating the noisy annotations via the above methods, we train the segmentation network and report the results.
 For c) and d), we used the toolkit\footnote{https://www.nitrc.org/projects/masi-fusion/}.
-In addition, we also include a recent method called Probabilistic U-net as another baseline, which has been shown to capture inter-reader variations accurately.
+To get an upper-bound performance, we also include the \textit{oracle} model that is directly trained on the ground-truth annotations.
+To test the value of the proposed image-dependent spatial CMs, we also include ``Global CM'' model where a single CM is learned per annotator but fixed across pixels and images (analogous to \etal \cite{raykar2009supervised,khetan2017learning,tanno2019learning}, but in segmentation task).
+Lastly, we also compare against a recent method called Probabilistic U-net as another baseline, which has been shown to capture inter-reader variations accurately.
 The details are presented in Appendix \ref{Appendix MNIST and MS}.

 For evaluation metrics, we use: 1) root-MSE between estimated CMs and real CMs; 2) Dice coefficient (DICE) between estimated segmentation and true segmentation; 3) The generalized energy distance proposed in \cite{kohl2018probabilistic} to measure the quality of the estimated annotator's labels.